pharo-project/pharo-changelogs/Pharo30ChangeLogs.md

 ./pharo Pharo.image URL --install
 ```

 One does not need to give the configuration if the configuration name is canonical, e.g. has the same name as the repository.
-Special thanks to Camillo Bruni for pushing this.
 There is a full chapter in the deep into Pharo book http://www.deepintopharo.com